 Twitter is a very popular and very loud social media platform.
 There are 7,735 Tweets going out every single second, 460,000 every minute and 662 million+ in a single day.
 How in the world is somebody supposed to get noticed on Twitter?

 You want to hear something even crazier?!
 Those of us with over 1K followers (as I’m writing this article I have 4,718 followers) are merely 4% of the entire Twitter population.
 With all of those numbers and statistics to consider, how does one person stand out in a crowd of billions?
 You’ll want to narrow things down and focus directly on your niche, specifically your target audience.

 If You Want People Notice You, You Need to Live In Your Twitter Feed

 A simple fact about Twitter is the more people you follow, the less Tweets you actually see from any one person in your Timeline.
 Even if I were sitting in front of my computer all day just staring at my Twitter feed, I’m still not going to see every single Tweet that comes through.
-Since no one is actually (hopefully) staring at their Twitter feeds all day chances are, not all of my followers will get to read my genius “thought of the day”, that day’s blog post, a quote I put on an image or that article from Entrepreneur.com that I’m dying to share with them.
+Since no one is actually staring at their Twitter feeds all day chances are, only a handful of my followers will get to see each post not all of my followers will get to read my genius “thought of the day”, that day’s blog post, a quote I put on an image or that article from Entrepreneur.com that I’m dying to share with them.
 I assure you, regardless of what you may think you can and should TWEET AT LEAST 2-3 TIMES AN HOUR, THEN REPEAT YOUR (own) TWEETS (3-4 times throughout a 24 hour period) How will you ever be able to Tweet that many times within 24 hrs?!